 See recipe card for quantities.

-How to Make the Chocolate Cake
+How to Make Chocolate Strawberry Cake

-How to Make the Strawberry Puree
+Make The Strawberry Puree

 Making strawberry puree is how we get the intense and natural strawberry flavor into the cake and my other strawberry recipes.
 I like this method because it is using real berries to bring an authentic flavor.
 For a more detailed post on how to make homemade strawberry puree, check out my strawberry puree recipe.